TIREX

 - Design of a typology of coastal systems, based on the consideration of the drivers of these systems’ responses

 Some results have already been published (see publications below).
-In addition, two papers are in preparation, which respectively address the post-cyclone readjustment of beaches on Saint-Martin and Saint-Barthélemy, and cyclones impacts and post-cyclone readjustment on Anguilla, Tortola and Anegada.
+In addition, one paper is in preparation, which addresses the impacts of and readjustment of beaches to the 2017 tropical cyclones on Saint-Martin, Saint-Barthélemy, Anguilla, Tortola and Anegada.

 - Figure 1.
 Impacts of September 2017 tropical cyclones on Saint-Martin Island beaches.